 Historians have varied opinions on the exact date of the foundation of Brussels; therefore, the date remains uncertain.
 In the seventh century the Bishop of Cambrai commissioned the construction of a chapel on the site where Brussels is currently located, on one of the islands in the River Seine.
 After the construction was completed, a hamlet formed around the temple known as Broeksele.

-The official founding of Brussels is usually situated in 979, year when the Duke of Lower Lorraine instructed the construction of a fortress on behalf of Otto II, Holy Roman Emperor who wanted to protect this part of his kingdom.
+The official founding of Brussels is usually situated in 979, the year when the Duke of Lower Lorraine instructed the construction of a fortress on behalf of Otto II, Holy Roman Emperor who wanted to protect this part of his kingdom.

 The fortress on the small hill of Coudenberg was built between the eleventh and twelfth century and during this period the Duke of Brabant made it his residence.
 This is when Brussels began to grow and attracted more citizens to the town.